Central Arts Library: Silent Studio

 Located within Central Arts Library at Level 5, the rentable silent studio is meant for users interested in a studio to jam, rehearse, practice instrument or for recording purposes.
 This 155 sqft facility provides equipment such as an electric guitar, a steel-string acoustic guitar, a classical guitar, a bass guitar, a digital piano, a drum kit and a 4-channel mixer.
 The studio also includes microphones, music stands and headphones.
 The maximum number of users allowed at a time is 7, and each user can rent the facility for up to 2 hours.

 Screening Room

 Located within the Lee Kong Chien Reference Library on level 8, the rentable screening room is available for library visitors who have borrowed DVDs or Blu-ray discs from either the Central Arts Library or Lee Kong Chien Reference Library.
 There are about 30,000 titles at the Central Arts Library to choose from.
 This 120sqft facility includes a 4K LED TV, 4K Blu-ray player and a home theatre audio studio.
 The maximum number of users allowed at a time is 4, and each user can rent the facility for up to 3 hours.

-Public Programmes

-Programmes are free of charge and take place in the Lobby space at Level 1 or Imagination Room at Level 5 of the National Library Building.
-Programmes include performances, movie screenings, workshops and talks.